The 9 Types of Veils Every Bride Should Know About

 Blusher Veil: Do you love the drama and suspense of waiting for your groom to lift your veil?
 The blusher veil is for you!
+Technically, a blusher veil is any wedding veil that covers your face, but a lot of brides also use it to mean a shorter length up to your shoulders.
 Not only does this style add volume to an elegant updo, but the blusher veil also is somehow both classic and modern all at once.
 See more lovely blusher veil inspiration here.

 Shoulder-Length Veil: This veil is fun and playful — and ideal if you’re committed to having a traditional-looking veil but don’t want it getting in the way of your sweet dance moves.
 It’s a flirty option that won’t cover up or take away from your gown.

 Elbow-Length Veil: Looking to cover your shoulders or frame your face?
 The elbow-length veil is the best choice.
 It’s also great for enhancing details around your waist or complementing a hairstyle.
 Paired with a minimalist dress and your killer smile, your groom won’t be able to take his eyes off of you.